NirajanBanjade/Bookhive/README.md

 ### Next Sprint(3) Goals
 - **Nirajan**
-  - **Route protection & nav cleanup:** Public landing page for everyone; after login, unlock protected routes (Profile, To-Read, Search, Groups) with JWT checks and hide nav items for unauthenticated users.
+  - **Route protection:"** Protect the routes and ensure UX order.(first landing page, then login page, then other features.)
-  - **Book-based groups & discussions:** Create/join groups per book title and add discussion boards with posts and comments.
+  - **Book-based groups & discussions:** Will work on reply-to-post, like to post features.
+  - **AI-integration search:** Look for ways to integrate AI (chatbot) into app.
 - **Prajwal**
   - **Updating Notification System:** Will try to get notifications for possibly any changes that are made in the site.
   - **Make website dynamic:** Some of the code is still hardcoded, so will make the site dymanic.